 - A. C-R Commercial-Regional: The C-R district is intended to provide for regional commercial development along major street corridors and near highway interchanges.
 Typical uses include those needed to support the community and create a regional draw.
 The district is intended to accommodate the highest levels of motor vehicle activity, although pedestrian activity will still be an important element of design.
-The district reflects a more suburban character, with parking allowed in front of buildings, and commercial buildings separated from residential uses. - B. LI Light Industrial: The LI district is intended to allow for existing and future light industrial uses that provide for the employment needs of Lakewood.
+The district reflects a more suburban character, with parking allowed in front of buildings, and commercial buildings separated from residential uses. - B. C-L Commercial-Limited: The C-L district is intended to provide a mix of lower-intensity commercial uses along major street corridors and is generally appropriate within commercial corridors and community activity areas.
+The district will accommodate a balance of motor vehicle and pedestrian related activity.
+It reflects a suburban character, with parking allowed in front of buildings.
+Auto-oriented design elements, such as drive-through facilities are also permitted; however, sidewalk connections that support pedestrian circulation patterns from adjacent residential neighborhoods and other pedestrian-oriented facilities are of equal importance.

+- C. LI Light Industrial: The LI district is intended to allow for existing and future light industrial uses that provide for the employment needs of Lakewood.
 Typical uses include facilities producing medical, high technology, and environmentally sustainable products, as well as traditional industrial facilities including warehousing and distribution.
 Some heavy manufacturing is also allowed.
-The district allows for a suburban development pattern. - C. LI-RD Light Industrial-Research and Development: The LI-RD district is intended foster the development of new and existing research, technology, and light industrial uses in a campus-style setting.
+The district allows for a suburban development pattern. - D. LI-RD Light Industrial-Research and Development: The LI-RD district is intended foster the development of new and existing research, technology, and light industrial uses in a campus-style setting.
 This district is intended to be located where access to public transportation infrastructure is in close proximity.